iiroki/event-calendar-fullstack/README.md

 All users:
   - [x] View events on the calendar
   - [x] View detailed page of a specific event
-  - [ ] Remember the calendar month last viewed
+  - [x] Remember the last viewed calendar month

 Users with account:
   - [x] Log in/out